-As of March 31, 2022, the Company had not commenced any operations.
-All activity for the three months ended March 31, 2022 and the period from February 16, 2021 (inception) through March 31, 2021 relates to the Company's formation, the initial public offering ("Initial Public Offering") as described below, and since the closing of the Initial Public Offering, the search for a prospective initial Business Combination.
+As of June 30, 2022, the Company had not commenced any operations.
+All activity for the period from February 16, 2021 (inception) through June 30, 2022 relates to the Company's formation, the initial public offering ("Initial Public Offering") as described below, and since the closing of the Initial Public Offering, the search for a prospective initial Business Combination.
 The Company will not generate any operating revenues until after the completion of a Business Combination, at the earliest.
 The Company will generate non-operating income in the form of interest income or gains (losses) on investments on the cash and investments held in a trust account from the proceeds derived from the Initial Public Offering.
 In addition, the Company will recognize non-operating income or loss on the change in fair value of the warrant liabilities.